 - Biodiversity criteria continued to be incorporated into our supplier pre-qualification and selection processes.

-Our methods for delivering positive biodiversity outcomes
+Delivering positive biodiversity outcomes

 Biodiversity Measurement Tool

-Collaboration with local First Nations People
+Collaborating with local First Nations People

 Developing assets with local biodiversity in mind